 \section{Consensus and Nash Equilibria}

-In this section, we analyze consensus equilibrium points of the opinion dynamics~\eqref{eq:dynamics} and Nash equilibria of the underlying game.
+In this section, we analyze consensus equilibria of the opinion dynamics~\eqref{eq:dynamics} and Nash equilibria of the underlying game.
 We also explore the relation between the Nash equilibrium set of the underlying game and the set of equilibria of the opinion dynamics~\eqref{eq:dynamics}.
 Finally, we also analyze the price of anarchy.